101 – Ryerson University

 - information about educational assistants and personal attendants.

-In order for staff to support and assist with admission procedures, you are advised to identify yourself after applying.
+For staff to support and assist with admission procedures, we advise you to identify yourself after you apply.
 At the time of acceptance, we will ask you to set up an appointment with a counsellor.
 We will also ask you to supply medical documentation of your disability.

 All documents are confidential and will remain with Academic Accommodation Support.
 The counsellor will assist in arranging approved accommodation and will refer you to other services at the university, as needed.

-In many cases, Ryerson uses portfolios, interviews, auditions and references as well as grades to select students.
+In many cases, we use portfolios, interviews, auditions and references, as well as grades, to select students.
 We guarantee equal consideration to all applicants who apply with a complete application by the following deadline:

 Grades-Plus programs select students based on grades and non-academic criteria, such as auditions, portfolios, essays, etc. Grades-Only programs select students based on academic achievement.